Megaf/libsay/README.md

 There's a lot more!
 Check the docs!

-### Install to your shell
+### Adding to your project
-1. Simply download the `libsay` library and save it to somewhere safe in your system, for example, `~/.local/lib/`.
-2. Load the lib at login by adding it to your `.bashrc`.
-Add at the end, for example, `source ~/.local/lib/libsay`.
-3. Just load it to your current terminal without changing anything else. `source libsay`.
+When you have libsay in your project, and you want highlight for error, warning, information, notices and debug messages, all you have to do is start the messages with either, `ERROR:`, `INFO:`, `WARN:/WARNING`, `DEBUG:`, or `NOTICE` and instead of using `echo` or `printf` you use `say`.
+Just add to the top of your code, `source libsay` and you will be good to go.

 # UNDER CONSTRUCTION.
 ## More to come.